PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :param str table: name of table
     :param dict d: optional dictionary of values
     :rtype: None
-    :raises ProgrammingError: table has no primary key, row is still referenced or missing privilege
+    :raises pg.ProgrammingError: table has no primary key, row is still referenced or missing privilege

 This method deletes the row from a table.
 It deletes based on the OID value